Claude Proxy Configuration Reference

 Request flow:

-- Try all Claude accounts (round-robin with retry).
+- Try Claude accounts with the configured strategy (

 gemini-2.5-pro. - If that also fails, try OpenAI with